RefaceAI/prometheus-summary/README.md

 s.observe(4.7)
 ```

-### With custom time window settings
+### Usage with custom time window settings

 Typically, you don't want to have a Summary representing the entire runtime of the application,
 but you want to look at a reasonable time interval.
-Summary metrics implement a configurable sliding time window.
+This Summary metric implement a configurable sliding time window.

 The default is a time window of 10 minutes and 5 age buckets, i.e. the time window is 10 minutes wide, and
-we slide it forward every 2 minutes, but you can configure this values for your own purposes.
+we slide it forward every 10 / 5 = 2 minutes, but you can configure this values for your own purposes.

 ```python
 from prometheus_summary import Summary